Pickle Juice Chicken Marinade Recipe

 • Make the marinade.
 Mix the dill pickle juice, light brown sugar, sea salt, black pepper, hot sauce, and cayenne pepper in a medium-sized mixing bowl until fully combined.
 Set the marinade aside.

 • Soak the chicken.
 Place the chicken thighs in a 2-inch deep baking dish.
-Then, pour the prepared pickle juice marinade over the chicken, making sure it’s fully submerged.
+Then, pour the prepared pickle juice marinade over the chicken, making sure it’s fully covered.
 Cover the dish and refrigerate for 1-2 hours or up to 4 hours.

 • Remove from fridge.
 Take the marinated chicken out of the refrigerator and let it sit at room temperature for 30 minutes before cooking.